-Bullying - Aggressive and typically repeated behaviour (physical, verbal, electronic, written or other means) by a student where, i. causing harm, fear or distress to another individual, including physical, psychological, social or academic harm, harm to the individual's reputation or harm to the individual's property, or ii. creating a negative environment at a school for another individual, and
+Bullying - Aggressive and typically repeated behaviour (physical, verbal, electronic, written or other means) by a student where,

+- (a) the behaviour is intended to have the effect of, or the student ought to know that the behaviour would likely have the effect of, - i. causing harm, fear or distress to another individual, including physical, psychological, social or academic harm, harm to the individual's reputation or harm to the individual's property, or - ii. creating a negative environment at a school for another individual, and gender identity, gender expression, race, colour, language, mental or physical disability or the receipt of special education.